klasharr/php-wordpress-ssc-members/README.md

 ## Can I use it?

 Not yet, it's still very early days.
+I will complete and publish it.

+## Can I request a feature?

+Yes.
+Reach me at: [https://klaus.blog/contact/](https://klaus.blog/contact/) or raise an issue.